youknowriad/rungen/README.md

 ============================

 This is just an experiment, not meant to be used in prod.
 The idea is the ability to create a generic runtime to handle async flow.
-Somthing like [co](https://github.com/tj/co) but more generic.
+Something like [co](https://github.com/tj/co) but more generic.

 Generic ?
 ---------